damosull/playwright-1/README.md

 - See [notes/01-set-up-steps.md](notes/01-set-up-steps.md)

-# How to run this framework:
+# How to run this test framework:

 1. Run `npm install` to install the project dependencies.
-2. Run one of the test commands (i.e. `npm run test:chrome`)
+2. Run one of the test commands (i.e. `npm run test:chrome`).
+See [package.json](package.json) for more sample commands.

 # Test Results / Test Reporting:

-- See notes/07-reporters.md.
-  Todo: add link in above
+- Running this test framework as-is using `npm run test:chrome` will run all tests in the Chrome browser & capture screenshots and videos of all test failures.
+However, a HTML report will not be generated. - See [notes/07-reporters.md](notes/07-reporters.md) for more information on reporting.

 # configs Folder: